MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-server-parameters.md

 The default value of `innodb_tmpdir` is `/mnt/temp`.
 This location corresponds to the [temporary storage (SSD)](./concepts-service-tiers-storage.md#service-tiers-size-and-server-types) and is available in gibibytes (GiB) with each server compute size.
 This location is ideal for operations that don't require a large amount of space.

 If you need more space, you can set `innodb_tmpdir` to `/app/work/tmpdir`.
-This setting utilizes the available storage capacity on your Azure Database for MySQL flexible server.
+This setting utilizes the available storage capacity on your Azure Database for MySQL Flexible Server.
 This setting can be useful for larger operations that require more temporary storage.

 Keep in mind that using `/app/work/tmpdir` results in slower performance compared to the [default temporary storage (SSD)](./concepts-service-tiers-storage.md#service-tiers-size-and-server-types) `/mnt/temp` value.
 Make the choice based on the specific requirements of the operations.